OpenFreeEnergy/openfe/docs/index.rst

 =====================================

 The **OpenFE** toolkit provides a free and open-source framework for alchemical free energy calculations.
-Using this toolkit you can plan, execute and analyze free energy calculations using a variety of methods.
+Using this toolkit you can plan, execute, and analyze free energy calculations using a variety of methods.

 **Useful Links**:
 `OpenFE Website <https://openfree.energy/>`__ |